Requirements and compatibility¶

 .Net Framework system requirements documentation is available from Microsoft.

-YouNeedIT supports the virtualization of Querona Server in supported virtualization environments: Microsoft Hyper-V or VMWare.
-Other platforms were not tested with Querona but every virtualizer that is certified to work with supported version of Windows should work fine.
+We support the virtualization in Microsoft Hyper-V or VMWare environments.
+Other platforms were not tested with but every virtualizer that is certified to work with supported version of Windows should work fine.

 Querona requires two databases for operations: